tendermint/go-amino/README.md

 explain how Wire differs from Protobuf3, so here we will just illustrate two key selling points for Wire.

-* In Protobuf3, the fields of a structure are varint byte-length prefixed.
+* In Protobuf3, *all* the fields of a structure are varint byte-length prefixed;
+not only for string and byteslice fields, but also for embedded messages.
   This makes the binary encoding naturally more inefficient, as bytes cannot simply be written to a memory array (buffer) in sequence without allocating a new buffer for each embedded message.
 Wire is encoded in such a way that the